rocky-linux/documentation/docs/books/nvchad/marksman.md

 Marksman is a useful tool when drafting your document for Rocky Linux.
 It allows the easy entry of symbols needed to define the *markdown* language tags.
 This allows you to write faster and reduces the possibility of errors.

-NvChad/Neovim already includes text widgets that aid in writing, such as the repetition of often used words indexed by frequency of entry.
+NvChad/Neovim already includes text widgets that aid writing, such as the repetition of often-used words indexed by frequency of entry.
 The new options included by this language server will enrich these widgets.

 [Marksman](https://github.com/artempyanykh/marksman) integrates with your editor to help you write and maintain your Markdown documents with the [LSP protocol](https://microsoft.github.io/language-server-protocol/), thereby providing features such as completion, go-to definition, reference searching, name refactoring, diagnostics, and more.